vrajnena/vrajnena/README.md

 - 👋 Hi, I’m @vrajnena
-- 👀 I’m interested in Machine Learning and Web development
+- 👀 I’m interested in Data Engineering
-- I am Currently in  8th sem of Bachelors in Computer Engineering - AI
+- Completed Bachelors in Computer Engineering - AI and currently enrolled in Masters of Data Science
-- Looking forward to work on different Machine Learning projects
+- Looking forward to work on different projects and internship

 <!---
 vrajnena/vrajnena is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.